Nerdy, written erotica doesn't need Tumblr to survive

 When women do it, the same media goes "hee hee hee she wrote about dicks."

-The best hope for the future of fan fiction is Archive of Our Own (AO3, as it's commonly called), an online collection hosted by The Organization for Transformative Works (OTW), a nonprofit group founded by fans after LiveJournal distanced itself from the community in 2007.
+The best hope for the future of fanfiction is Archive of Our Own (AO3, as it's commonly called), an online collection hosted by The Organization for Transformative Works (OTW), a nonprofit group founded by fans after LiveJournal distanced itself from the community in 2007.
 AO3 includes stories from a broad range of fandoms, with 184,907 works set in the Harry Potter universe and 273,354 about Marvel characters alone.
 However, AO3 comes with its own limitations.

 "We own the servers," McGuire said.
 "That's why it's a nonprofit.
 So as long as people are willing to utilize the service that has been built for them by people that have been through this before, fanfic is likely to be fine.
 The problem is that AO3 is not set up for the graphic work.
 It was never meant to be a graphic fannish archive, and it doesn't have the structure or the robustness for that.
 So, we're going to lose a lot of the fan art communities.
 We're going to lose a lot of the graphics communities."